sarzorwyn/tp/docs/DeveloperGuide.md

 **API** : [`seedu.duke.logic`](https://github.com/AY2021S2-CS2113T-T09-1/tp/tree/master/src/main/java/seedu/duke/logic) package (*TO BE CREATED LATER*)

 The Logic component,
-1. uses the `Parser` class to parse the user input obtained by the `TextUi` class of `Ui`.
+1. uses the `Parser` class to parse the user input obtained by the `TextUi` class of `UI`.
 2. This results in a specific `Command` object to be returned from the `Parser` class.
-3. Depending on the type of the `Command` object, its corresponding command execution will be called by `Duke` of `Ui`.
+3. Depending on the type of the `Command` object, its corresponding command execution will be called by `Duke` of `UI`.
 4. The command execution can affect the `Model` (e.g. check in a new visitor).
 5. The result of the command execution is encapsulated as a `CommandOutput` object which is passed back to the `TextUi`.
 6. In addition, the `CommandOutput` object can also instruct the `TextUi` to perform certain actions, such as displaying the list to the user.